 - Always put the customer first: A good customer experience is critical

 - Choose the right business structure: The choice between sole proprietorship, C-corp, S-Corp, Limited Liability Company (LLC), and partnership decides how your business will interact with the IRS.

 - Make a business plan: A business plan should serve as your roadmap to success

-- Don’t forget about funding: If you don’t get a grant, another option is a small business loan.
-You might wish to explore business loans for veterans.
+- Don’t forget about funding: If you don’t get a grant, another option is a small business loan for veterans.
+You might wish to explore the best business loans for veterans recommend by our experts.